 The SCSD LEAD & LEARN Growth and Effectiveness System was developed collaboratively by a task force representing school building and school district leaders from across the district.
-The program was piloted in 2016-2017 and in 2017-2018 with all Vice Principals, Administrative Interns and Central Office Leaders.
-Opportunities for reflection and input on the model have helped to influence full implementation.
+The program will be piloted in 2016-2017 and in 2017-2018 with all Central Office Leaders.
+Opportunities for reflection and input on the model will help to influence full implementation.